Skip to main content

 • GPT-4 was noticeably more accurate, however slower, and significantly more expensive than GPT3.5 in code and documentation generation.
 Other LLMs evaluated like StarCoder, LLamA2/3 proved to be suitable alternatives as well, the accuracy however wasn’t good as using GPT based models which is expected to improve over time as using a local LLM can definitely improve the privacy, security and reduce the cost of the process.

 • To replicate the same process for mobile testing, it is possible to use screenshot based visual algorithms to navigate through the application and verify UI objects and elements visually to create UI tests.
 We can use a device farm like AWS Device Farm/Browser stack for running the E2E tests and use this process.
-This seems to be a more generalised approach for most testing scenarios regardless of environment/language, however the model we are working with needs to be capable of handling more ambiguity in the specifications which is not necessarily a good thing for LLMs.
+This seems to be a more generalized approach for most testing scenarios regardless of environment/language, however the model we are working with needs to be capable of handling more ambiguity in the specifications which is not necessarily a good thing for LLMs.

 Conclusion